dguo/dotfiles/systems/mac/README.md

         * Fonts & Colors
             * Use the dark theme
             * Change the font to Source Code Pro for both the editor and data
-        * Safe Mode
+        * Security
-            * Turn on using touch id to unlock safe mode
+            * Turn on "Unlock Safe Mode with Touch ID"
     * Enter the license
 * Zoom
     * Sign in
     * Change settings
         * General
             * Turn on "Use dual monitors"
+            * Turn off "Enter full screen when starting or joining a meeting"
+            * Turn on "Always show meeting controls"
             * Turn on "Copy invite link when starting a meeting"
-            * Turn on "Show my meeting duration"
+            * Turn on "Show meeting timers"
             * Change the reaction skin tone
         * Video
             * Turn on HD
             * Turn on "Always display participant name on their videos"
+            * Change "Maximum participants displayed per screen in Gallery View" to 49
-        * Screen share
+        * Share Screen
             * Change "Window size when screen sharing" to "Maximize window"
+            * Change "When I share directly to a Zoom Room" to "Show all sharing options"
         * Recording
             * Switch the recordings location to the Downloads folder
 * SSH